AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/facebook-ads-data.md

 ---
 title: Expected Facebook Ads data
-zendesk_id: 360016504532
+description: Learn a brief overview of the tables we recommend you sync to your data warehouse
 ---
+# Expected Facebook Ads data

 ![](../../../assets/Facebook_Logo.png)

 After [you have connected your Facebook Ads account](../integrations/facebook-ads.md), you can use the [Data Warehouse Manager](../data-analyst/data-warehouse-mgr/tour-dwm.md %}#syncing) to easily track relevant data fields for analysis.

 In this article, we  give you a brief overview of the tables we recommend you sync to your data warehouse.
-Note that this is not an exhaustive list, as there are quite a few subtables.
+This is not an exhaustive list, as there are quite a few subtables.
 We are only highlighting the core tables.

 ## Core ad campaign tables